Why Are Makerspaces Important? 8 Ways Makerspaces Benefit Students, Educators, and Communities

 4. The future of manufacturing will be led by makers.
 3D printing has completely redefined the additive manufacturing process over the past few decades, and schools now have access to the same technology that manufacturing companies use.
 Prototyping a part or product has never been easier.
 Like many maker education projects, 3D printing engages students in manufacturing while connecting to academic content.

 5. The competitiveness of the USA depends on makers.
-This week, the US Senate passed the Innovation and Competition Act, led by Senator Todd Young.
+The US Senate passed the Innovation and Competition Act, led by Senator Todd Young.
 This monumental legislation will create spaces and opportunities across the country to advance STEM fields.
 This legislation was introduced to strengthen the position of the USA in the world as a global tech leader.
 Our future as a country depends on students being prepared to thrive with technology.
 Maker education gives students the opportunity to not just consume technology but develop it.

 7. Cross-curricular connections are abundant in makerspaces.
 It is almost impossible to do a project in a makerspace that does not involve at least two content areas.
 For example, if students were to build an Interactive City using Makey Makeys, they are exploring social studies, computer science, visual art, and ELA.